harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 So now lets examine the matrix mutiplication.
 **Z=W(t)X+b.**
 The dimension of ***W*** is 4 * 2 (4 rows and 2 collumns) and dimension of ***W(t)*** is 2 * 4 (2 rows and 4 collumns).
-As we have discussed above the dimension of W is ( (n * m) where n represents the no. of nodes on the left side (previous layer) and m represents the no. of nodes presents in right side (next layer)) and in ***FIG 2*** the no. of nodes of X is 4 and the no. of nodes in next layer is 2( we can derive this from the dimension of the weights). and the bias is also of the same shape of ***Z*** since it's getting added to the ***Z*** matrix.
+As we have discussed above, the dimension of W is ( (n * m), where n represents the no. of nodes on the left side (the previous layer) and m represents the no. of nodes presents on the right side (next layer)).
+In ***FIG 2***, the no. of nodes of X is four and the no. of nodes in the next layer is 2( we can derive this from the dimension of the weights).
+And the bias is also of the same shape as ***Z*** since it is getting added to the ***Z*** matrix.
-And after the multiplication matrix we get the final value of the ***Z*** matrix.
-Here the shape of ***Z Matrix*** is 2 * 1 that means there are 2 nodes in the next layer for which we are calculating the node values.
+And after the multiplication matrix, we get the final value of the ***Z*** matrix.
+Here the shape of ***Z Matrix*** is 2 * 1, which means there are two nodes in the next layer for calculating the node values.
-Now, if the next layer is another hidden layer then we have to apply sigmoid or relu function on the node values or on the values of Z matrix and it sholud be applied element wise.
+Now, if the next layer is another hidden layer, then we have to apply the sigmoid or ReLu function on the node values or on the values of the Z matrix, and it should be applied element-wise.
-But if the next layer is the output layer then the activation layer should be used based on the model classyfier as discussed above.
-Here also the activation function should be applied element wise.
+But if the next layer is the output layer, then the activation layer should be used based on the model classifier as discussed above.
+Here also the activation function should be applied element-wise.